Who (album)

-Who is the twelfth studio album by the English rock band the Who, released on 6 December 2019.
+Who is the twelfth studio album by the English rock band the Who.
+It was released on 6 December 2019.
 The band's first new studio album in thirteen years, and the second overall comprising the duo of vocalist Roger Daltrey and instrumentalist Pete Townshend, it comprises ballads, rock music, electronic experimentation and "classic Who-ish" songs, according to Townshend.

 Promoted by three singles, including the lead single "Ball and Chain", Who was a commercial success, reaching number three on the UK Albums Chart and number two on the American Billboard 200.
 The album was also positively received by music critics.
 The Who supported the album with their Moving On!
 Tour.

 Recording and release

 In January 2019, The Who confirmed that they were working on their first album of new material in 13 years (since their 2006 studio album Endless Wire), which would contain "dark ballads, heavy rock stuff, experimental electronica, sampled stuff and Who-ish tunes that began with a guitar that goes yanga-dang", as Townshend stated.

 "Ball and Chain", released as the first single on 13 September 2019, is a re-recording of a Pete Townshend solo song called "Guantanamo", which was released on his 2015 compilation Truancy: The Very Best of Pete Townshend.
 A second song, "All This Music Must Fade" was released as a single on 3 October 2019 and a third, "I Don't Wanna Get Wise" received a release on Spotify and iTunes in November 2019.

 The album was supported by their Moving On!
 Tour.
 "Got Nothing to Prove", one of the deluxe edition bonus tracks, was initially recorded as a demo in 1966, but was ultimately discarded by their manager and producer Kit Lambert due to lack of emotional resonance in the lyrics.
 "Sand", another early demo from 1966, is included on the Japan edition of the album as a bonus track.
 "Got Nothing to Prove" was later offered to Jimmy James and the Vagabonds, (who supported the Who at their Marquee Club performances in 1965) who also declined it.

 The album debuted at number two on the US Billboard 200 album chart for the week ending 21 December 2019.

-On 30 October 2020, The Who released a new deluxe edition of Who featuring an updated version of "Beads on One String" newly remixed by Pete Townshend plus a bonus CD of live acoustic tracks from their only two live shows of 2020.
+On 30 October 2020, the Who released a new deluxe edition of Who featuring an updated version of "Beads on One String" newly remixed by Pete Townshend plus a bonus CD of live acoustic tracks from their only two live shows of 2020.
 The extra songs on the deluxe version of Who were recorded in Kingston-on-Thames on Valentines Day 2020, exactly 50 years to the day since the band's show at Leeds University that resulted in the live album Live at Leeds.